AJahmadcyber/homelab-mdr/README.md

 | Phase 4: Detection rules + MITRE mapping | Pending |
 | Phase 5: pfSense + Suricata integration | Pending |
 | Phase 6: Attack scenarios + documentation | Pending |

 ---

-## Notes

-This project is independent of any academic capstone work or commercial product.
-It exists purely as a learning artefact and a portfolio demonstration of open-source MDR architecture.

-All attack simulations target only lab VMs that you control.
-Do not run them against any system you do not own.

----